Religion in the Song dynasty: Three Teachings

-The Song kept registers of sacrifices.
+In addition to the Three Teachings, the Song claimed authority over local religions such as the worship of and sacrifices to local shrines, which required.
+The Song kept registers of such activities.
 In 1050, Emperor Renzong of Song (r.
 1022–1063) ordered magistrates and prefects to report local shrines to mountains and rivers that made prayers for rain so that they could be added to the registers of sacrifices.
 Gods were also registered.
 In 1111, those compiling a nation-wide gazetteer were instructed to include information on shrines and compare it to the information in the registers.